-"Hikers will eventually be able to follow this trail from Pacifica through Daly City to Mussel Rock and eventually link up with the County Trail System which, upon completion, will connect to the inland ridgeline The LUP also indicates that the City will implement a plan to control surface runoff over the bluffs from adjacent developed areas.
+"Hikers will eventually be able to follow this trail from Pacifica through Daly City to Mussel Rock and eventually link up with the County Trail System which, upon completion, will connect to the inland ridgeline trail which traverses the length of Santa Cruz County." p.
+C-23

+The LUP also indicates that the City will implement a plan to control surface runoff over the bluffs from adjacent developed areas.
 "Along with other improvements to enhance and preserve bluff-top open spaces, the City shall implement a plan to control surface runoff over the bluffs from adjacent developed areas in order to minimize accelerated erosion and bluff sloughage." p.
 C-23.
 To date, however, the plan has not been developed.